 Each day, approximately 15,000 hospital patients with malnutrition go undiagnosed.
 Patients with malnutrition have higher hospital costs, longer stays, and increased mortality.
 Please share these infographics on malnutrition with colleagues, patients and their families.

-NEW!
 Nutrition Intervention in Enhanced Recovery After Surgery Programs

 Malnutrition is one of the few modifiable risk factors identified in Enhanced Recovery after Surgery (ERAS) perioperative care pathways.
 This educational bundle on ERAS includes: